Understanding Sleep Apnea as a Disability

 Medical documentation is crucial in establishing sleep apnea as a disability.
 This includes medical records, test results, and statements from healthcare providers.
 These documents provide objective evidence of the condition and its impact.

-Expert testimony can also play a significant role.
-Sleep specialists and other healthcare providers can provide valuable insights into the severity of the condition and its effects on the individual's life.
+Expert testimony can also be significant.
+Sleep specialists and other healthcare providers can provide valuable insights into the severity of the condition and its effects on an individual's life.

 These experts can explain the medical complexities of sleep apnea.
 They can also discuss the individual's symptoms, treatment response, and limitations.
-Their testimony can help clarify the extent to which sleep apnea impairs the individual's ability to perform major life activities.
+Their testimony can help clarify how sleep apnea impairs the individual's ability to perform major life activities.

-However, the individual's own testimony is also important.
-Their personal account of their symptoms, struggles, and limitations can provide a compelling case for sleep apnea as a disability.
+However, the individual's testimony is also essential.
+Their account of their symptoms, struggles, and limitations can provide a compelling case for sleep apnea as a disability.

 Treatment and Management of Sleep Apnea